darthsebulba04/homeassistant/README.md

 #### Battery State Card
 Nice card for listing the battery levels of all the sensors.

-#### Circadian Lighting
-For keeping the color temp on the LIFX bulbs from messing with my sleep.

 #### iOS Themes - Dark Mode and Light Mode
 Slick looking theme that makes [Home Assistant] look like a native application.